rackerlabs/technical-blog/content/blog/2020/2020-11-02-introducing-role-based-access-control-on-objectrocket/index.md

 ### What is Role-Based Access Control

-The following line shows how to add an image.
-If you have no image, remove it.
-If you have an image, add it to the post directory and replace the image name in the following line.

-There are lots of definitions out there for RBAC, but NIST offers a pretty succinct definition:
+There are lots of definitions for RBAC, but the National Institute of Standards and Technology (NIST) offers a pretty succinct definition:

 “A model for controlling access to resources where permitted actions on resources are identified with roles rather than with individual subject identities.”

 Pretty simple.
 Your access to a piece of information or action is based on an assigned role.
 Let’s look at how this applies to something like Database as a Service.
-There are a number of obvious things you’d want to do, like:
+There are a number of obvious things to do:

 - Create a database
 - Delete a database